JabRef/jabref/docs/decisions/0023-localized-preferences.md

 * _Localize Defaults_ (current implementation)
 * _Store the Preference only when it was changed by the user_.
 Otherwise, leave it empty.
 When a consumer gets such an empty preference, it knows that it needs to read the default and localize it.
 This won't work if users actually want something to be empty.
 * _Store the unlocalized String._ Consumers then check the String they got as a preference against the defaults.
 If it matches, localize it.
 Otherwise, use it.
+* _Localize any stored value in the preferences if the string is 'escaped' by `%` as the first character._ Already used in fxml files to indicate translateable strings.

 ## Decision Outcome

-Chosen option: "_Store the unlocalized String._ Consumers then check the String they got as a preference against the defaults.
-If it matches, localize it.
-Otherwise, use it.", because Achieves goals without requiring too much refactoring and without (known) downsides.
+Chosen option: "_Localize any stored value in the preferences if the string is 'escaped' by `%` as the first character._", because Achieves goals without requiring too much refactoring and reuses a pattern already in use.